herculesinc/pg-io/bin/README.md

 pg-io is designed for scenarios when connection to the database is needed for a series of short and relatively simple requests.
 If you need a connection to execute long running queries (or queries that return large amounts of data) or require complex transaction logic, pg-io is probably not for you.

-Key principales for pg-io are:
+Key principals for pg-io are:
   * __Single transaction__ - only one transaction is allowed per connection session.
 A transaction can be started at any point during the session, but can be committed (or rolled back) only at the end of the session
   * __Low error tolerance__ - any error in query execution will terminate the session and release the connection back to the pool

 The above would work well for many web-server scenarios when connection is needed to process a single user request.
 If an error is encountered, all changes are rolled back, an error is returned to the user, and the connection is release to handle the next request.

 ## Requirements
-pg-io is written in TypeScript and uses many new features of ES6 (classes, built-in promisses etc.).
+pg-io is written in TypeScript and uses many new features of ES6 (classes, built-in promises etc.).
 As such, it will only work with the latest releases of Node.js which support such features.
-Spcifically, the most recent version of pg-io __requires Node.js 4.1 or later__.
+Specifically, the most recent version of pg-io __requires Node.js 4.1 or later__.

 ## Install